nwf/dyna/README.md

 only interested in the frontend stuff and the Python backend, apparently as early as 7.0 continues to be servicable.)

-Build K3, if that's your thing, which requires OCaml:
+Ensure that you have the Haskell platform available, either through your favorite package manager or by installing it stand-alone.
+You should probably run

-    git submodule update external/damsl-k3
+    cabal update

-    (cd external/damsl-k3; make)
+before proceeding, just to make sure that your package database is up-to-date.
 Then fetch, build, and install any dependencies (for the moment, we seem to be doing OK with vanilla upstreams!)

     make deps